Berberis vulgaris: benefits, dosage, contraindications

 Antibacterial

-Barberry extracts and particularly berberine have shown antibacterial activity against various bacteria, including Actinobacillus pleuropneumoniae, Shigella dysenteriae, Streptococcus agalactiae, and Helicobacter pylori.
+Barberry extracts, and especially berberine, have demonstrated antibacterial activity against various bacteria, including Actinobacillus pleuropneumoniae, Shigella dysenteriae, Streptococcus agalactiae, and Helicobacter pylori.
 Berberine is even considered an effective alternative, with Helicobacter pylori eradication rates comparable to those of conventional regimens according to several clinical studies.
-In dermatology, the aqueous extract of barberry has shown anti-acne effects due to its anti-inflammatory and antibacterial properties.
-A clinical study on adolescents with acne revealed that daily administration of barberry extract significantly reduced the severity of acne without notable side effects.
-Another clinical research focusing on women suffering from bacterial vaginosis compared the effect of a vaginal gel based on barberry extract (5%) with a metronidazole vaginal gel (0.75%).
-The results showed that the barberry plus metronidazole group had a better response than the group treated only with metronidazole gel, suggesting a complementary antibacterial action of the barberry.
+In dermatology, aqueous barberry extract has shown anti-acne effects due to its anti-inflammatory and antibacterial properties.
+A clinical study in adolescents with acne found that daily administration of barberry extract significantly reduced acne severity without notable side effects.
+Another clinical trial in women with bacterial vaginosis compared the effect of a vaginal gel containing barberry extract (5%) with a metronidazole vaginal gel (0.75%).
+The results showed that the barberry plus metronidazole group had a better response than the group treated only with the metronidazole gel, suggesting a complementary antibacterial action of barberry.

 Usages associés